MattPickard/Project_Portfolio/Memior Project/README.md

 <a name="purpose"></a>
 ## Purpose

 This project was an exploration of various RAG (Retrieval-Augmented Generation) techniques applied to a dataset of personal significance - a memoir written by my grandfather.
 The hope was to demonstrate and improve my intuitions and understandings of RAG and NLP (Natural Language Processing) pipelines.
 In total, I built and evaluated four pipelines with the goal of comparing various techniques and architectures.
-I started with a simple RAG pipeline to use as a baseline, then worked on an ensemble of techniques including **reranking**, **content enrichment window**, and **query rewriting**.
+I started with a simple RAG pipeline to use as a baseline, then worked on an ensemble of techniques including **reranking**, **context enrichment windows**, and **query rewriting**.
 Finally, I implemented and evaluated Microsoft's GraphRAG due to GraphRAG's popularity in the RAG community as an architecture.

 <p align="center">
   <img src="https://github.com/MattPickard/Data-Science-Portfolio/blob/main/Images/success_rates.png" alt="Success Rates" style="width: 70%">